vranki/Warriors-of-Wor/README.md

 Several other implementations of WoW are presented on GitHub that you may want investigate:
  - https://github.com/dabadab/wizardofwor
    The reverse engineering one, also offering a series of technical insights.
-   This project was developed completely independly, though.
+   BWOW was developed completely independly, though.
  - https://github.com/Sanguinik/KnightOfWor/
    A Java implementation.